Fabric Collage under a Sheer

 Once the shape and the features of the face have been established, I transfer the

-design to the back of a piece of flesh-coloured silk backed with thin fusible interfacing.
+design to the back of a piece of flesh-coloured silk backed with thin fusible interfacing

-subsequent embroidery.
+with subsequent embroidery.

 Then, leaving extra beyond the hairline so that the pieces for the hair will overlap